webaware/flexible-map/readme.txt

 Tags: google, maps, shortcode, kml
 Requires at least: 3.0.1
 Tested up to: 3.3.1
-Stable tag: 1.0.0
+Stable tag: 1.0.1

 Flexible map using Google Maps, for displaying a map specified by centre coodinates or by Google Earth KML file.

 == Description ==

-Flexible map using Google Maps, for displaying a map specified by centre coodinates or by Google Earth KML file.
+Flexible Map allows you to add Google Maps to your WordPress website.

+**Features:**

+* specify map by centre coordinates
+* load map from Google Earth KML file
+* no special Google Maps key is required -- uses the latest stable Google Maps API
+* simple shortcode for adding maps to pages/posts
+* PHP function `flexmap_show_map()` for theme and plugin developers
+* supports multiple maps on a page/post
+* map marker doesn't have to be the centre of the map
+* optional description for info window
+* optional directions link for info window
+* directions can be dropped into any div element with an ID

-== Instructions ==
+== Installation ==

 To add a Flexible Map to a post or a page, add a shortcode [flexiblemap] and give it some useful parameters.
-Map can either be specified using centre coordinates, or by loading a KML file.
+A map can either be specified using centre coordinates, or by loading a KML file.

 **Parameters for centre coordinates map:**